-- Magnesium: decreases stress and anxiety, triggering eczema and psoriasis flareups and decreases inflammation to speed healing.
-Low magnesium levels can create a buildup of lactic acid, known to cause post-workout pain, tightness, and muscle cramps.
+- Magnesium: decreases stress and anxiety, triggering eczema and psoriasis flareups, and decreases inflammation to speed healing.
+Low magnesium levels can create a buildup of lactic acid, which is known to cause post-workout pain, tightness, and muscle cramps.

 - Phosphorus: is one of 16 essential minerals that the body needs to function normally.
 It is critical for energy storage and metabolism.
 It assists in kidney, muscle, and nerve function.
 Bone pain, fragile bones, stiff joints, fatigue, irregular breathing, irritability, numbness, and weakness are signs of phosphorus deficiency.

 - Potassium: eliminates toxins and promotes healthy skin.
 It is vital for heart and kidney health to reduce high blood pressure and cholesterol.